surister/cratedb-guide/docs/performance/storage_usage.md

 - change the compression algorithm
 - review the data schema

-In this guide, we will explore and see how these techniques affect storage size in CrateDB.

-> Storage size can vary depending on the data types and schema.
+> Disk size improvements can vary depending on the data types, schema and even disk manufacturer.
 This example is intended for
 > illustrative purposes only.

 ## Disable indexing